 Industrial Samara is the gateway to the Volga region and a bustling hive of activity, a far cry from its early days as a military outpost.
-Undoubtably the major draw to the city is the spectacular Volga river, a life-force for the locals in terms of trade, business and leisure.
-Equally impressive is the city’s historical importance in Russia’s space aviation endeavours and as home to the Soviet libation.
-From Breweries to beaches, from rockets to hideouts, uncover the best Samara has to offer with our top picks.
+From Breweries to beaches, from rockets to hideouts, read Culture Trip’s guide about what to do in Samara.

-Brewing some of Russia’s most popular beers since 1881, Samara is affectionately known as the beer capital of a beer loving country.
+Brewing some of Russia’s most popular beers since 1881, Samara is affectionately known as the beer capital of a beer-loving country.
 Founded by Alfred von Vacano, an Austrian, the brewery produced Zhigulevskoye, the beer of choice – perhaps through lack of choice – during Soviet times.
-European beerhall favourites fill the menu, along with plenty of dishes using Volga fish.
+At the Zhiguli Brewery, European beerhall favourites fill the menu, along with plenty of dishes using Volga fish.
 If it is a nice day, bring a bottle to fill straight from the keg and take it for a stroll along the embankment to the beach.

 A lazy stroll from the beach, this river-side promenade is another popular spot with people who are making the most of summer.
 Relax in the gardens or take in the Volga’s beauty without the sand.
 Get a bit more active by rollerblading or cycling through the strip littered with with monuments, statutes, kiosks and the occasional busker.
 Samara in the summer doesn’t get much better than here and the beach.

 Russia is littered with statues.
 There is a monument or a statue to celebrate or commemorate pretty much everything.
 Including the heater.
-For a country that endures long harsh winters with temperatures dipping well below -30°C (-22°F), it is a fairly significant invention.
-And the only animal that appreciates a heater more than a cold human is the cat, so it is fitting this charming and endearing statute features a cat lazing above a radiator.
-Created in 2005 by local artist local artist Nikolay Kuklev, the statue pays tribute to the radiator’s Russian origins.
-St. Petersburg based Franz San Galli is accredited with creating it in the mid 1800s.
+But for a country that endures long harsh winters, with temperatures dipping well below -30°C (-22°F), it is a fairly significant invention.
+And the only animal that appreciates a heater more than a cold human is a cat, so it is fitting this charming and endearing statute features a cat lazing above a radiator.
+Created in 2005 by local artist Nikolay Kuklev, the statue pays tribute to the radiator’s Russian origins.
+St Petersburg-based Franz San Galli is accredited with creating the radiator in the mid 1800s.

-Step back in time in this Soviet-era kitsch filled den that serves up old Soviet favourites.
+Step back in time at The Old Apartment, Soviet-era kitsch-filled restaurant that serves up old Soviet favourites.
 Decorated with an unwavering attention to detail, the restaurant looks more like an interactive installation of an old Soviet home, which you are welcome to explore.
 Dine on dishes loaded with salted fish, sour-cream and pickled produce that will satiate any hunger for authentic Russian flavours and fill your stomach with hearty, home-cooked fare.
 Don’t forget to book.